 The format of the class is primarily a lecture.
 At the same time I welcome questions or interruptions for clarification and discussion at any time during the lecture.
 In fact, there may be periodic breaks in the lecture in order to have class discussion on particular points.
 Texting or the use of laptop computers during lecture time except for note taking is not permitted.
 While attendance is not mandatory, I believe it is important, particularly with regard to the quizzes and I expect that you will attend every class.
 You are responsible for all material covered in class as well as material covered in the text and on e-learning unless explicitly excluded.
-The class will start promptly at 4:00 pm and end at5:15 pm.
+The class will start promptly at 10:00 am and end at 11:15 am.